istio/istio.io/content/en/blog/2021/upcoming-networking-changes/index.md

 However, if you are an existing user, you may have come to depend on the old behavior, intentionally or accidentally.

 To help detect these situations, we have added a check to find pods that will be impacted.
-You can run the `istioctl precheck` command to get a report of any pods binding to `lo` on a port exposed in a `Service`.
+You can run the `istioctl experimental precheck` command to get a report of any pods binding to `lo` on a port exposed in a `Service`.
+This command is available in Istio 1.10+.
 Without action, these ports will no longer be accessible upon upgrade.

 {{< text bash >}}